hashmiakhir/hashmiakhir/README.md

 💼 Experience & Roles

-🎓 Computer Science Diploma Student
+🎓 Computer Science Diploma Student at
 Acharya Institute of Technology | [2025-28]
 - Completed multiple academic and self-built projects
 - Participated in coding events, hackathons, and tech fests